-I love a good antique market, but I tend to get a little overwhelmed.
+I love a good antique market, but I tend to get a little overwhelmed at all the stuff.

-Since it was decently priced, I decided to buy this SUGAR MOLD and add a few grain sack stripes to decorate it vintage style.
+Since it was decently priced, I decided to buy this SUGAR MOLD and add a few grain sack stripes to give it a vintage vibe.

-At first glance, all sugar molds look dingy and dirty.
+At first glance, all vintage sugar molds look dingy and dirty.
 Well, let me backtrack.

-This sugar mold was still a great vintage piece but not a table worthy antique, yet.
+This was still a great vintage piece but not ready for a table centerpiece, yet.

 I still felt like it needed something to dress it up.